 If you’re fishing with circle hooks like we suggest make sure you’re using a catfish rod that’s built to perform well with circle hooks and made for catching catfish of all sizes like my Chad Ferguson Signature Series Catfish Rod.

 To get on the fast track to catching more catfish check out the Catfish Edge products.
-These in depth guides are meant to help provide all the details you need for catching catfish using different techniques or during different seasons.
+These in-depth guides are meant to help provide all the details you need for catching catfish using different techniques or during different seasons.
 They’re like a guided fishing trip at a fraction of the cost of being on the water.

 Want More On Catfish Rigs?